oranginalab/symfony-boilerplate/phpdocker/README.md

 Steps to setup a new php environment
 ==================================

-* Clone php-boilerplate repo at
+* Clone symfony-boilerplate repo at

 * Customize container names at docker-compose.yml